spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Options:**

-* `-r`, `--remote <REMOTE>` ΓÇö Show layers from remote repository instead of the local one
+* `-r`, `--remote <REMOTE>` — Show layers from remote repository instead of the local one
-* `--target` ΓÇö Also show the target digest of each tag
+* `--target` — Also show the target digest of each tag
-* `--short` ΓÇö Show the shortened form of each reported digest, implies --target
+* `--short` — Show the shortened form of each reported digest, implies --target